-On March 13, Clozd welcomed guests from Avalara, Qualtrics, and Armor Cloud Security for a discussion about win-loss analysis and why every product marketer should needs to be conducting win-loss interviews.
-Learn tips and best practices for three experienced product marketers.
+On June 11, Clozd welcomed guests from Tableau, Zuora, and VMware for a discussion about win-loss interviews and why they should act as a pillar of any competitive intelligence program.
+Learn tips and best practices from three experienced competitive marketers.

 While most organizations intuitively understand the value of win-loss analysis, execution of an effective win-loss program can often seem daunting and difficult.
 Clozd frequently speaks with organizations that are unable to capitalize on buyer feedback due to several common roadblocks.
 Let’s explore these common win-loss roadblocks and learn the best strategies for avoiding or overcoming them.

 The Pragmatic Marketing framework is the de facto standard for training product professionals since 1993.
 One of the practices encouraged and promoted by the framework is win-loss analysis.
 Check out this article from the Pragmatic team that outlines some of the critical best practices to follow for effective win-loss analysis.

 Explore some essential tips for becoming an effective product marketing manager, based on the principle of Essentialism from Greg McKeown's book, Essentialism: The Disciplined Pursuit of Less coupled with some of my experiences as a product marketer for a fast-growing technology company called Qualtrics.

 There are various reasons and motives behind the decisions that B2B decision makers make.
 At Clozd, we have conducted hundreds of post-decision interviews with decision makers across industries.
 While buyers generally try to represent the interests of their company, many are influenced by one or more of these underlying political, professional, and/or personal motives.